nickjj/orats/README.md

 ### Additional system dependencies for ansible

 `orats` is smart enough to skip trying to create ansible related files if it cannot find the necessary dependencies to successfully use them.
-To successfully create ansible content you must fulfil the requirements below:
+To successfully create ansible content you must fulfill the requirements below:

 - Ansible is installed and setup in such a way that `ansible` is on your system path.